Sign In / Sign Out

 Each student accepted into the program will be paired with a member of the Cronkite faculty who will help develop an appropriate program of study and provide one-on-one guidance and mentorship.

 Students interested in the mid-career track should be able to demonstrate leadership and expertise in their fields and should have specific goals in mind for what they want to study.
-Students must meet the admissions requirements of the Graduate College and apply no later than Feb.
-1. The admission process is conducted on a rolling basis between December and March.
+Students must meet the admissions requirements of the Graduate College.
+Applications will be considered on a rolling basis beginning Sept.
+1. Applications completed before Dec.
+1 will be given priority.
+July 1 is the final deadline for applications.